LesleyForsyth/FLSIT735/Course 2/Week 4/4-4-replay-attacks.md

 Your task for this step is twofold:

-1. The simple one is to discuss what sources of *uniqueness* you have seen in this course sp far.
+1. The simple one is to discuss what sources of *uniqueness* you have seen in this course so far.
 2. The less simple is to [investigate the impact of replay attacks](https://news.bitcoin.com/bitcoin-software-wars-the-case-against-replay-attack-protection/) in a hot technology like bitcoin.